 What is composting?

-In simple terms, composting is the process of organic material naturally decomposing, resulting in nutrient-rich matter that feeds the soil.
+Let’s start with the key questions: what is composting and what does composting do, exactly?
+Remember that graveyard of apple cores sprouting arms and legs under the sofa?
+In simple terms, composting is the process of organic material naturally decomposing, resulting in nutrient-rich matter that feeds the soil.1

 What is the composting process?